Wireshark

 Amazon submitted a patch to add NSS Key Log file support for the request for enhancement with a -Djavax.net.debug.keylog option but this was denied because a compatibility and specification request (CSR) was required, there were some suggestions of architecting the solution to make it more generic (arguably, over-architecting for a purely diagnostic function), and there were also some concerns about security although these do not make much sense because -Djavax.net.debug already supports logging fully decrypted data.
 Therefore, the pull request languished and, as it stands in 2024, although -Djavax.net.debug can write fully decrypted data, there are no capabilities in Java to print the required secrets for decryption of network traces for modern TLS cipher suites.

 There are some open source Java agents that may be used at startup or attached dynamically to add such output such as https://github.com/neykov/extract-tls-secrets (Apache 2.0 license).
-Alternatively, if the other half of the communication is non-Java based (e.g. a client web browser), then it might be possible to enable SSLKEYLOGFILE there.
+Alternatively, if the other half of the communication is non-Java based (e.g. a client web browser), then it might be possible to enable SSLKEYLOGFILE there or simply use a browser's network console to capture traffic and then export to a HAR file.

 Using SSLKEYLOGFILE